-Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with Braidwood’s economic impact totaling $1.70 billion.
+Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with Braidwood contributing $26.5 million in property taxes annually.
 The greatest impact in Illinois is on the professional, scientific and technical sectors due to the volume of specialized services required to operate a nuclear energy facility.

 Braidwood aims to be a good neighbor and is active in the local community.
 The site’s main activities include:

 - Fishing for a Cure: Since 2002, Braidwood Station has hosted a bass fishing tournament at Braidwood Lake.
 Each year employees choose a charity to benefit from the fundraiser.
 In its 18-year history, this event has raised more than $600,000 for different charities.
 Exelon pays all expenses for the event, allowing 100% of the proceeds to go directly to charity selected by employees.
 This year’s event will benefit pediatric cancer research at Lurie’s Children’s Hospital of Chicago.